KettleMC-Network/kettlemc-rules/jet/README.md

       ↳ 3.2.3 - Community projects can be protected ("claimed") against griefing by submitting a request via Discord.
       ↳ 3.2.4 - Bases belonging to players inactive for more than 4 weeks are considered ruins.
 Ruins may be destroyed without restrictions.
          ↳ 3.2.4.1 - Team bases marked as ruins become active bases again once a team member logs in to the server.
+         ↳ 3.2.4.2 - Ruins may be claimed by other teams and used as their own base.
+In this case, rule 3.2.4.1 no longer applies.
 ```

 *¹ (un)geschützt = Zugriff auf die Region (nicht) durch FTB-Utilities oder offizielle Serverregionen (Spawn etc.) eingeschränkt.</br>